Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: More on fresh-finite limits

 A key definition in this paper has been Definition~\ref{defn.FOLeq}; this is `poset-flavoured', in the sense that $\tand$ and $\tall$ were characterised using fresh-finite limits (Definition~\ref{defn.fresh.finite.limit}).

 It is interesting to ask whether fresh-finite limits can be rephrased in the syntax of nominal algebra, using equalities subject to freshness side-conditions.

 This has implications, because if this can be done then $\india$ and $\indiapp$ are algebraic varieties, and satisfy the nominal HSP theorems from \cite{gabbay:nomahs,gabbay:nomtnl}.\footnote{The nominal HSPA theorem states that every nominal algebra model is a subobject of a homomorphic image of a cartesian product of atoms-abstractions of free algebras (atoms-abstraction for nominal algebras is defined in \cite{gabbay:nomahs}, as is `free algebra' and so on).
-In spirit, this is like the factorisation of natural numbers into primes or any other number of similar factorisation theorems.
-It is useful because it constrains the structure of models, and it is one of the applications of abstract algebraic techniques.
+In spirit, this is like the factorisation of natural numbers into primes and similar factorisation theorems.
+Such factorisation results are useful because they constrain the structure of models, and this is one of the applications of abstract algebraic techniques.

 The result proved in \cite{gabbay:nomahs} considered an untyped syntax, but we expect it to generalise unproblematically to the typed case, if necessary. } This gives us off-the-shelf factorisation theorems similar to those considered in \cite{salibra:appual} (see especially Theorem~14), and in general, it is useful to know when a class of structures is an algebraic variety.